elyahuna/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera
 Stanford Univaersity by Andrew NG

-My solutions to the home assignments guven during this course.
+My solutions to the home assignments given during this course.